rackspace-cookbooks/rackspace_jboss/README.md

 rackspace_jboss Cookbook
 ================

-Installs and configures JBoss AS.
+Installs and configures JBoss AS >= 7.0.0.

 Requirements
 ------------
 ### Platforms
 Tested on:
-- Ubuntu 12.04
 - RedHat 6.4
-- Debian 7.2

 Attributes
 ----------